-SRAP empowers communities to protect themselves from the devastating public health, environmental, and socioeconomic damages caused by industrial livestock production.
-For more than 20 years, our team has worked throughout the U.S. to provide free assistance to any community that requests our help when facing the threats posed by factory farms.
+SRAP helps communities protect themselves from the devastating public health, environmental, and socioeconomic damages caused by industrial livestock production.
+For more than 20 years, our team has worked throughout the U.S. to provide free assistance to any community that requests our support when facing the threats posed by factory farms.

 SRAP also links the people most profoundly impacted by our broken food system with a network of academic institutions, government agencies, public interest groups, and political players who can help.
 We connect local efforts with state and national movements to unite in our cause, collectively working to bring back the socially responsible, independent farms needed to feed America.